NVIDIA/libcudacxx/docs/readme.md

 cuda::atomic<int, cuda::thread_scope_block> x;
 ```

-## `cuda::` is Heterogeneous
+## libcu++ is Heterogeneous

-libcu++ facilities work across your entire codebase, in both host and device
+libcu++ work across your entire codebase, both in and across host and device
   code.
+libcu++ is a C++ Standard Library for your entire system, not just
 Everything in `cuda::` is `__host__ __device__`.

+libcu++ facilities are designed to be passed between host and device code.
 Unless otherwise noted, any libcu++ object which is copyable or movable can be
   copied or moved between host and device code.